CamBowes/CamBowes/README.md

 Here are some of the projects I've worked on:

-- **My Sky App:** Contributed to improving user experience and adding new features.
+- **My Sky App:** Contributed to all full re-platform from Native Android and iOS to React Native.
 - **Rail Locator:** Leading a team of developers to create THE goto app for Rail Workers in the UK.

 ## ⚡ Fun Facts